howl-editor/howl/site/source/doc/manual/getting-started.md

 All buffers have a mode associated with them.
 Modes handles everything language/format specific for a certain buffer, such as indentation support, syntax highlighting, etc. Modes are typically assigned to a buffer automatically, e.g. when a file is opened a mode is automatically selected based on the file's extension, etc.

-### Keymaps
+### Key bindings

-Keymaps are used for triggering certain actions whenever a certain key combination is entered.
+Key bindings are used for triggering certain actions whenever a certain key combination is entered.
 Actions are typically commands, but can also be custom functions.

 ### Signals